samhstn/website/infra/README.md

 Before deploying any of the following, ensure we have first followed the instructions from our [AWS base setup](./base/README.md)

 Once these steps have been followed.
-A new developer can sign up by visiting: http://samhstn.signin.aws.amazon.com
+As our admin user (or new developer) we can sign in by visiting: http://samhstn.signin.aws.amazon.com

 Account ID: samhstn
 IAM user name: admin